devgeeks/grunt-init-cordova/README.md

 #### Now clone this repo into your grunt userDir:

-- `mkdir ~/.grunt` (just in case), then:
 - `git clone https://github.com/devgeeks/grunt-init-cordova.git ~/.grunt/`

 NOTE: if you already have some custom templates or anything else in `~/.grunt`, you might have to clone the repo somewhere else and copy the `cordova.js` and `cordova` folder to `~/.grunt/tasks/init`

-Now, f you run `grunt init`, under "currently-available init templates" you should now have an entry called "cordova"
+Now, if you run `grunt init`, under "currently-available init templates" you should now have an entry called "cordova"

 If everything worked and you have the cordova template available, you are ready to use it with the [cordova-cli](https://github.com/apache/cordova-cli/) tool to get your new project up and running.